teltek/PumukitMoodleBundle/README.md

 --------------

-We would like to thank to the [University of the Basque Country](http://www.ehu.eus/en/en-home) for their initial contributions.
+We would like to thank to the [University of the Basque Country](http://www.ehu.eus/en/en-home) for their contribution to the initial development of the bundle.

-We would also like to thank to [Campus do Mar](http://campusdomar.es/en/), to the [London College of Fashion](http://www.arts.ac.uk/fashion/) and to the [University of Granada](http://www.ugr.es/en/) for all the improvements contributed into this bundle.
+We would also like to thank to [Campus do Mar](http://campusdomar.es/en/)/[Universidade de Vigo](http://uvigo.es/uvigo_en/index.html), to the [London College of Fashion](http://www.arts.ac.uk/fashion/) and to the [University of Granada](http://www.ugr.es/en/) for all the improvements contributed into this bundle.